youwi/js-browserbot/README.md

 A library for programatically browsing websites.

-Takes many ideas from [NightmareJS](https://github.com/segmentio/nightmare) with one major difference - errors stop the queued actions from executing.
+This library takes many ideas from [NightmareJS](https://github.com/segmentio/nightmare) with one major difference - errors stop remaining queued actions from executing and return an error to the user.

 ## Install